 WatchOut is in preview.
 We are continually improving the quality of our data and experience.
-Our coverage currently includes the following states:
+We have basic coverage for all 50 states in the USA.
+Our enhanced coverage currently includes the following states:

 - New Hampshire